anandmurugesan/home/index.md

 ## Various and sundry

-For most of January and February 2024, I'll be shuttling (actually, riding or pillion riding a motorbike) across the Tamil Nadu and Kerala border (Palakkad-Pollachi), conducting fieldwork.
+For most of January and February 2024, I'll be shuttling (actually, riding or pillion riding a motorbike) across the Tamil Nadu and Kerala border (Palakkad-Pollachi), conducting fieldwork for the Valuing Democracy project.
 Some stills from the field:

 <img src="Palakkad_Vengodi_Training.jpeg" width="225" height="150" /> <img src="Palakkad_Para_LunchPlace.jpeg" width="225" height="150" />

-Debriefing and training enumerators at the field office in Vengodi, Palakkad, and our go-to lunch spot (Sri Venkatesh Bhavan) at Para.
+Debriefing and training enumerators at the field office in Vengodi, Palakkad, and our go-to lunch spot (Hotel Venkatesh Bhavan, Para).

 <img src="PoliticianInterview_Ramassery.jpeg" width="225" height="150" /> <img src="Idli_Ramassery.jpeg" width="225" height="150" />